 Kitaoka also became one of the many disciples of the seminal figure in abstract and experimental print design, Kôshirô Onchi.
-While active within the Onchi circle, Kitaoka contributed designs to Ichimokushû (First Thursday Collection: 一木集) issues IV to VI (plus the cover for IV, 1948), the important portfolios produced by the Ichimokukai (First Thursday Society: 一木会) headed by Onchi.
+While active within the Onchi circle, Kitaoka produced some abstract work and contributed designs to Ichimokushû (First Thursday Collection: 一木集) issues IV to VI (plus the cover for IV, 1948), the important portfolios produced by the Ichimokukai (First Thursday Society: 一木会) headed by Onchi.

-With exceptions, the vast majority of Kitaoka's early wood engravings were done in monochrome.
-However, the portrait on the right is one of Kitaoka's later monochrome works done in the early style.
+The vast majority of Kitaoka's early wood engravings were done in monochrome.
+However, the portrait shown above is one of Kitaoka's later monochrome works done in the early style.
 It is printed on thin Japanese ganpi (雁皮) paper that was mounted in the European chine-collé manner to heavier paper for printing in an intaglio press.
 The sitter was Hasegawa Kiyoshi (長谷川潔 1891-1980), a fellow artist widely known as an etcher and engraver who was dedicated to advancing the techniques of etching and mezzotint.
 A small-format work (image 163 x 123 mm), Kitaoka's engraving displays a consummate command of the technique, featuring an extraordinary amount of detail in such a small pictorial space.
 Moreover, the rich black ink reveals those details remarkably well, thanks to the chine-collé technique.
 The portrait is a minor masterpiece of the printmaker's art.

 One of the exceptions to Kitaoka's early monochrome work is a small landscape (200 x 280 mm) from 1939 entitled Shizuura fûkei (View of Shizuura: 静浦風景).
 Located on Enoura Bay, Shizuura is an area that offers a view of Mt.
 Fuji.
 The influence of Hiratsuka is readily apparent in the composition, manner of rendering forms, and overlapping green and blue colors on the distant shore.
 Kitaoka mentioned that Hiratsuka opened his eyes to the possibilities inherent in woodcuts, and that simplifying the forms could lead to genuine expressiveness.